TheOtherRolesAU/TheOtherRoles/README.md

 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.0.0**
+- Added option: shield last round first kill (till the first meeting)
+- Added possibility to enter a name
+- Added map in meeting with last position
+- Added bait, mini, lover, bloody, sunglasses, anti teleport, tiebreaker & invert modifier
+- Changed lobby/settings ui
+- Reworked the lawyer
+- Removed bait, mini & lover role
+- Fixed a bug where the Jack In The Box size was not properly on Airship
+- Fixed a bug where "no vote is self vote" did not work

 **Version 3.4.5**
 - Update to Among Us version 2022.3.29s
 - Added horse-mode button in the main menu (bottom right)